 The best phonics programmes in Chennai pair systematic sound instruction with daily oral reading practice.
 For home reinforcement, choose a programme that teaches all 44 English phonemes in sequence and gives immediate feedback on every word your child reads aloud — not just worksheets.
 For Tamil-speaking children, the programme must also address Tamil phoneme substitution patterns.

 Private phonics tutors in Chennai charge ₹2,500–₹6,000 per month depending on area — rates are highest in Adyar, Nungambakkam, and Anna Nagar.
 Reading centres charge ₹2,000–₹4,000 per month.
-Online AI coaching with unlimited daily sessions starts at ₹208 per month.
+Online AI coaching with unlimited daily sessions is free to start.
 Research shows children who practise reading aloud daily progress significantly faster than those attending weekly sessions.

 Tamil phonology significantly shapes how Chennai children read English.
 Tamil has no /f/, /z/, or /th/ sounds — children consistently substitute 'p' for 'f' (saying 'pish' for 'fish'), 's' for 'z', and 't' or 'd' for 'th'.
 Tamil also has retroflex consonants not found in English, sometimes creating the reverse error.
 These patterns are predictable, addressable — but only by a phonics programme that recognises Tamil-English phoneme interference specifically.